-Recovering data from VMware ESX and vSphere servers
+Recovering data from VMware ESX/ESXi and vSphere servers

-RAID Wizard: Use if your virtual machines or other recoverable data are stored on a decomposed, failed or corrupted RAID array, or if they were stored in a network attached storage (NAS) device.
+RAID Wizard: Use if your virtual machines or other recoverable data are stored on a decomposed, failed, or corrupted RAID array, or if they were stored in network-attached storage (NAS) device.
 You may skip this wizard if your RAID array is fully operational and mounted AND the virtual machine file is fully accessible (not deleted), or if you don’t have a RAID at all.

-As the name suggests, the RAID Wizard is designed to deal with data stored on multi-disk arrays such as RAID or Dynamic Disk, including those that are part of a network attached storage (NAS).
+As the name suggests, the RAID Wizard is designed to deal with data stored on multi-disk arrays such as RAID or Dynamic Disk, including those that are part of network-attached storage (NAS).
 RAID Wizard helps you reconstruct a failed array or a bunch of disks you’ve taken out of a NAS, reassembling the correct configuration out of the bunch of disks that used to be parts of the array.
-RAID Wizard will help you mount the array even if your original RAID controller has failed, or if you don’ t have a compatible RAID controller or NAS at all.
+RAID Wizard will help you mount the array even if your original RAID controller has failed, or if you don’t have a compatible RAID controller or NAS at all.

 Please note that even if your NAS array is fully accessible, you may still need to shut it down, take the disks out and connect them directly to your computer’s SATA ports if you need to recover deleted files (e.g. the entire virtual machine file is deleted).
 If, however, you are recovering VMFS from a virtual machine file that is fully accessible, you may continue using the NAS drive.

 However, if your RAID array or Dynamic Disk is fully functional, mounted, and accessible as a drive letter, and your virtual machine files are fully accessible and not deleted, you may simply skip the RAID Wizard and go directly to Disk Recovery.

 Disk Recovery Wizard: Use to recover all types of information from the disk, including RAID arrays reassembled and mounted by the RAID Wizard.